To Top

 • More than a dozen homelessness and housing service organizations

-Can both Prop 26 and Prop 27 pass?
+Could both Prop 26 and Prop 27 have passed?

-Yes.
-Prop 26 and Prop 27 are independent of one another, and both would need a simple majority at the ballot box on Election Day to pass.
-Both could simultaneously pass, and Prop 27 backers say their measure does not conflict and could coexist with Prop 26.
+Yes, they could have.
+Prop 26 and Prop 27 were independent of one another, and both only needed a simple majority at the ballot box on Election Day to pass.
+The Prop 27 backers insisted their measure did not conflict with Prop 26 and could have coexisted with it.
+Of course, that didn’t turn out to be an issue.